How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 By: Jennifer Rock

-It is no surprise that controlling costs is a huge concern among skilled nursing facility (SNF) leaders.
-When we dug a little deeper into cost control concerns, owners, administrators and CFOs overwhelmingly named nursing costs as the top area where they struggle to control costs, followed by salary and benefits.
+Controlling costs is always a concern among skilled nursing facility leaders.
+In a recent survey of Maryland skilled nursing facility owners, administrators and CFOs, they overwhelmingly named nursing costs as the top area where they struggle to control costs, followed by salary and benefits.

 controlling_costs_skilled_nursing_facility.png